-Have you got a tiny little workshop?
+Have you got a tiny workshop?
 Have your building projects been relegated to a closet-sized area in the home?
 Do you feel like you are trying to fit a massive holiday family dinner for the whole clan onto a quaint little table for two?

 Follow my four tips to overcome the obstacle of space limitation and enjoy the time you have in your own little workshop.